novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 [Novu](https://novu.co/?utm_campaign=real-time-notification) is an open-source JavaScript-native notification framework built for developers.

-It simplifies notification management by letting us send messages through different channels like emails, texts, app notifications, and chat.
+It simplifies notification management by letting us send messages through different channels, such as emails, texts, app notifications, and chat.

 We can easily customize these messages and set up rules for when they should be sent, ensuring that users get the right notifications at the right time.

 To start using Novu, [create an account](https://dashboard.novu.co/?utm_campaign=real-time-notification) and navigate to **Workflows** > **demo-verify-otp** > **send****-****email** to see the sample email workflow.

 For this demo, we'll use the default Slack template.
-But you can [create your own workflows](https://docs.novu.co/workflow/introduction?utm_campaign=real-time-notification) to match different brands and styles.
+But you can [create your workflows](https://docs.novu.co/workflow/introduction?utm_campaign=real-time-notification) to match different brands and styles.

 ![novu email template](https://paper-attachments.dropboxusercontent.com/s_4C5BEC3BD3E499C6B665918B6DB2EBBF4B2A3DBEDC40BD331086AF17704B9031_1727062437182_Screenshot+2024-09-23+at+04.33.31.png)